-The Yarra Ranges Equity, Access, and Inclusion Strategy (Disability Action Plan) 2013-2023 outlines some ways Council will work to improve disability access and to advance equity and inclusion for people with disability.
-Council is developing the next Disability Action Plan.
+The Yarra Ranges Equity, Access, and Inclusion Strategy (Disability Action Plan) 2013-2023 outlines some ways Council will work to improve disability access and to advance equity and inclusion for people with a disability.
+Council is developing the next iteration of this Strategy.